Baptists Together

-Baptists Together (officially The Baptist Union of Great Britain) is a Baptist Christian denomination in England and Wales.
+Baptists Together, formally the Baptist Union of Great Britain, is a Baptist Christian denomination in England and Wales.
 It is affiliated with the Baptist World Alliance and Churches Together in England.
 The headquarters is in Didcot.

 History

-The Baptist Union was founded by 45 Particular Baptist churches in 1813 in London.
-In 1832, it was reorganized to include the New Connection General Baptist Association (General Baptist churches) as a partner.
-In 1891, the two associations merged to form a single organization.
-General Baptists and Particular Baptists work was united in the Baptist Union in 1891.
-The Baptist Historical Society was founded in 1908.
+The Baptist Union of Great Britain was officially established in 1813 by 45 Particular Baptist churches in London.
+In 1832, it was reorganized to include the New Connexion of General Baptists (General Baptist) as partner.
+In 1891, General Baptist and Particular Baptist work merged in the Baptist Union of Great Britain, and The Baptist Historical Society was created in 1908.

+In 1922, Edith Gates became the first ordained female cleric in the BUGB.

+In 1978, Nell Alexander became the first woman to be appointed as BUGB President.

+In 1987, Margaret Jarman became the first woman minister to be appointed president of the BUGB.